 While recording the payment, enter the amount collected in the Amount field.
 The partial amount is deducted from the total amount of the due invoice.

-When this operation is selected, a list of the available Refundable Credits will be shown and the preferred credit can be chosen to be applied to the invoice.
+The Apply Credits option shows up if there are any refundable credits available for the customer.
+When this operation is selected, the list of available Refundable Credits will be shown and the preferred credit can be chosen to be applied to the invoice.

 When this option is used,

 Using the Void option, you can cancel an invoice generated with incorrect details.
 You can recover a voided invoice by regenerating it after correcting the invoice details.

 Void option is available only for the roles of Owner, Admin, Sales Manager, and Customer Support.
 Voiding an invoice will trigger the invoice_updated event.